SatyamSaxena1/codeobserver-preview/codeobserver-poc/README.md

 ### Manual Preview Installation

-1. Download the latest `codeobserver-preview-0.1.0-preview.1.vsix` package from the GitHub release page.
+1. Download the latest `codeobserver-poc-<version>.vsix` package from the GitHub release page (each release automatically includes the VSIX asset).
 2. In VS Code, open the command palette and run `Extensions: Install from VSIX...`.
 3. Select the downloaded file and reload the window when prompted.
 4. Verify the status bar indicator appears and open the **CodeObserver** output channel for diagnostics.